 Castile soap is a vegetable oil-based soap.
 Olive oil castile soap works well without drying the skin.
 Castile soap can be used in place of laundry detergent, dishwashing liquid, automatic dishwasher detergent, and as a mild, general cleanser and body soap.

-With 2.1 million human poisonings reported to the U.S. Poison operate centers in 1999 and more than 50% arresting children under the age of five, it’s no wonder that the numbers are growing in favor of non-toxic homemade cleaners.
+With 2.1 million human poisonings reported to the U.S. Poison operate centers in 1999 and more than 50% arresting children under the age of five, its no wonder that the numbers are growing in favor of non-toxic homemade cleaners.
 After all, when was the last time you saw a warning label or poison operate whole slapped on a bottle of vinegar?

 But can these uncomplicated ingredients verily keep harmful bacteria and germs under control?